ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 2. The AIX environment should be running an AIX version and technology level that is in standard support.
 For AIX levels that are under an extended support model, arrangements should be made to obtain an extended support agreement to cover the use of the AIX level in {{site.data.keyword.powerSys_notm}}.

-Consult the [General AIX support lifecycle information](https://www.ibm.com/support/pages/aix-support-lifecycle-information) and [FAQ on OS versions supported](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions) for more details.
+Consult the [General AIX support lifecycle information](https://www.ibm.com/support/pages/aix-support-lifecycle-information) and [FAQ on OS versions that are supported](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions) for more details.

-The AIX instance deployed in {{site.data.keyword.powerSys_notm}} should be at the same AIX version as the source AIX instance.
-For example if the source instance is at AIX 7.2, then the deployed {{site.data.keyword.powerSys_notm}} instance should also be a 7.2 based image.
+The AIX instance that is deployed in {{site.data.keyword.powerSys_notm}} should be at the same AIX version as the source AIX instance.
+For example, if the source instance is at AIX 7.2, then the deployed {{site.data.keyword.powerSys_notm}} instance should also be a 7.2 based image.

-3. Ensure that NPIV filesets are installed in the AIX environment as {{site.data.keyword.powerSys_notm}} VMs use the NPIV storage virtualization model.
-This can be checked using the lslpp command as follows.
+3. Ensure that that NPIV file sets are installed in the AIX environment as {{site.data.keyword.powerSys_notm}} VMs use the NPIV storage virtualization model.
+This can be checked by using the lslpp command as follows.

 <!-- ![vfc-check](vfc-check.png) -->
 ```